Skip to main content

 Annotate tests

 If you would like to annotate your tests with something more substantial than a tag, you can do that when declaring a test.
-Annotations have a type and a description for more context, and will be visible in the test report.
+Annotations have a type and a description for more context and available in reporter API.
+Playwright's built-in HTML reporter shows all annotations, except those where type starts with _ symbol.

 For example, to annotate a test with an issue url: